Bose (brand): Commercial sound systems

 The Bose Professional division was established in 1972 to produce and install public address systems.
 In 2009, the division accounted for about 60% of Bose's annual revenue.
-Bose was the first company to pay for the title of official Olympics sound system supplier, providing audio equipment for the 1988 and 1992 Winter Olympics in Calgary and Albertville respectively.
+Bose was the first company to pay for the title of official Olympics sound system supplier, providing audio equipment for the 1988 and 1992 Winter Olympics in Calgary and Albertville, respectively.
 Bose's systems have not received THX certification.
 The Bose L1 is a range of portable line array loudspeaker systems for musicians.
 The L1 was introduced in 2003 with models retroactively known as the "L1 Classic" range.
 These products were replaced by the "L1 Model I" and "L1 Model II" in 2007.
 A smaller and lighter "L1 Compact" model was introduced April 2009.
 The L1 Model I was replaced by the "L1 Model 1S" in 2012, and the "B1 Bass Module" was replaced by the larger "B2 Bass Module".
 Since the 1980s, Bose has offered 25-volt and 70-volt installed commercial audio systems for businesses.

 View on published specifications

 The company is known for electing not to provide audio specifications for its products.
-This policy dates back to 1968 when Amar Bose published a paper titled "On the Design, Measurement, and Evaluation of Loudspeakers" wherein he rejected numerical test data in favor of subjective evaluation.
-In a 2007 interview, Amar stated: "There are two reasons we cut out the specifications: 1- We don't know of any measurements that actually determine anything about a product, and 2- Measurements are phony, in general, as they are printed."
+This policy dates back to 1968, when Amar Bose published a paper titled "On the Design, Measurement, and Evaluation of Loudspeakers" wherein he rejected numerical test data in favor of subjective evaluation.
+In a 2007 interview, Amar stated: "There are two reasons we cut out the specifications: 1) We don't know of any measurements that actually determine anything about a product, and 2) Measurements are phony, in general, as they are printed."

 Reception

-In some non-audio-related publications, Bose has been cited as a producer of "high-end audio" products.
+In some non-audio-related publications, Bose has been called a producer of "high-end audio" products.
 Commenting in 2007 on Bose's "high-end" market positioning among audiophiles, a PC Magazine product reviewer stated, "not only is Bose equipment's sound quality not up to audiophile standards, but one could buy something that does meet these stringent requirements for the same price or, often, for less."
-Bose has also received mixed reviews from the public.
-Bose has not been certified by THX for its home entertainment products even though its more expensive home theater products compete at prices where THX certification is common.
+Also, Bose has not been certified by THX for its home entertainment products even though its more expensive home theater products compete at prices where THX certification is common.
 Some other views include: